 Credit risk mitigation involves the establishment of measures and rules for the application of these measures, relating to the acquisition, reduction, diversification, transfer and avoidance of risks.
 Collateral management is covered by internal act Group Collateral Management Policy which sets out the overall principles of collateral management for the credit institution subsidiaries, defines the credit risk mitigation instruments acceptable on the Group level, as well as the process of valuation, monitoring and reporting.
-The collateral management process at the level of each subsidiary is an integral part of the Group Collateral Management Policy, regulatory requirements, international standards and best practices, while respecting the specifics of business activities and strategic goals.
+The collateral management process at the level of each subsidiary is an integral part of the Group Collateral Management System and it is harmonized with the Group's Collateral Management Policy, regulatory requirements, international standards and best practices, while respecting the specifics of business activities and strategic goals.
 In order to maintain risk at an acceptable level, each subsidiary applies credit risk mitigation techniques at the level of individual placements by respecting internally set limits, diversifying placements / investments and acquiring acceptable security instruments (collaterals).